 One way to ensure that you are working with a credible debt relief service is to look at the accreditations.
 The majority of reputable services are FTC compliant and hold accreditations from the IAPDA (International Association of Professional Debt Arbitrators), AFCC American Fair Credit Council), and the BBB (Better Business Bureau).

-Debt relief services that are accredited by the BBB, AFCC, and IAPDA include Freedom Debt Relief, Accredited Debt Relief, National Debt Relief, and DebtAway Relief.
+Debt relief services that are accredited by the BBB, AFCC, and IAPDA include Freedom Debt Relief, Accredited Debt Relief, and DebtAway Relief.

 Time In Business

 Debt relief is not a simple process, so a company with extended industry experience and a track record of success proves that it is a reputable service you can trust with your money.

 Some companies with over 10 years in the business include:

 When choosing a debt relief service, it is always a good idea to check customer service and reviews to determine how a company really treats their clients.
 You can check the BBB (Better Business Bureau), Yelp, Google, or Trustpilot to see if actual clients rated the business positively or negatively.
 Some important questions to ask are:

 - Are they easy to contact and do they respond quickly to any questions or concerns I have?